-On Yom HaShoah (Holocaust Memorial Day), Jews all over the world mourn the loss of six million Jewish lives lost during the Holocaust as part of Hitler’s genocidal “Final Solution.”
+On Yom HaShoah (Holocaust Memorial Day), Jews all over the world mourn the six million Jewish lives lost during the Holocaust as part of Hitler’s genocidal “Final Solution.”

 This program is free and open to the public.
+Masks are required.
 Parental discretion recommended for children under age 12.
 To join us via Zoom, please register here.

-For more information, transportation assistance, or to submit names for the list of martyrs or of recently deceased survivors, please contact the planning committee at firstname.lastname@example.org.
+For more information, transportation assistance, to submit names for the list of martyrs or of recently deceased survivors, please contact the planning committee at firstname.lastname@example.org

 Registration required to attend via Zoom.
 After registering, you will receive a confirmation email containing information about joining the meeting.